Phyllis and Aristotle

 The tale of Phyllis and Aristotle is a medieval cautionary tale about the triumph of a seductive woman, Phyllis, over the greatest male intellect, the ancient Greek philosopher Aristotle.
-It is one of several Power of Women stories from that time.
+It is one of several stories belonging to the Power of Women artistic and literary topos from that time.
 Among early versions is the French Lai d'Aristote from 1220.

 The story of the dominatrix and the famous intellectual was taken up by artists from the 12th century onwards, in media from stone sculpture in churches to panels of wood or ivory, textiles such as carpets and tapestries, engravings, oil paintings, brass jugs (aquamanile), and stained glass.
 Artists attracted to the theme include Hans Baldung, Albrecht Dürer, Lucas Cranach the Elder, and Alessandro Turchi.

 Story

 The tale varies in the telling, but the core of it is as follows: Aristotle advises his pupil Alexander to avoid Phyllis, the seductive mistress of his father, the king, but is himself captivated by her.
 She agrees to ride him, on condition that she play the role of dominatrix.
 Phyllis has secretly told Alexander what to expect, and he witnesses Phyllis proving that a woman's charms can overcome even the greatest philosopher's male intellect.
 Phyllis is also described as Alexander's mistress or possibly wife, rather than his father's.